Noise Floor (Spock's Beard album): Background and recording

 In October 2016, drummer Jimmy Keegan announced that he had left Spock's Beard in order to pursue other interests and the band's original drummer, Nick D'Virgilio, was drafted in to fulfill concert commitments.
 In March 2017, the band confirmed that they had begun writing for their next album, with plans to begin recording in May with D'Virgilio as studio drummer.

-As with their previous three albums, recording and mixing for the then untitled thirteenth album was conducted at The Mouse House in Altadena, California, with additional drum tracking at Sweetwater in Fort Wayne, Indiana.
+As with their previous three albums, recording and mixing for the then untitled thirteenth album was conducted at The Mouse House in Altadena, California, with additional drum tracking at Sweetwater Studios in Fort Wayne, Indiana.
 Mixing was completed by Rich Mouser in February 2018.

 In March 2018, the album title and release date were revealed.
 It was also announced that the album would be released with a bonus EP of material from the same recording sessions, titled Cutting Room Floor.
 It was released on 25 May 2018.